 In a few countries marijuana’s commercial sale in regulated stores is tolerated; but even in the Netherlands, where cannabis coffee shops are common, its sale is still technically illegal although it is not enforced.

 If Uruguay successfully legalizes marijuana it could serve as an example to the rest of Latin American.
-There is currently a growing debate in much of the region about legalizing and regulating drugs to deprive violent cartels a huge source of their income.
+There is currently a growing debate in much of the region about legalizing drugs to deprive violent cartels a huge source of their income.
 One country successfully implementing reform could encourage others to follow.